chenhaomun/flutter-animations-transition/README.md

-# Codelab: Building Beautiful Transitions with Material Motion for Flutter
+# Building Beautiful Transitions with Material Motion for Flutter

 The Material motion system for Flutter is a set of transition patterns within the [Animations package](https://pub.dev/packages/animations) that can help